-Suppose you have a flower bed with the same dimensions as before.
+Suppose you have a flower bed with the same dimensions as before, try the following steps:

-- Multiply the dimensions in yards to find the number of cubic yards.
-0.167 yards x 4 yards x 4 yards = 2.67 cubic yards.
+Assuming the same values, an example calculation would be 0.167 yards x 4 yards x 4 yards = 2.67 cubic yards.

 How Much Does Topsoil Weigh?